 - Is Verizon’s network strong in your area?
 You can check Visible’s coverage map and Verizon’s coverage map online to see if you’ll have service in your area.

 - Can you get by without high-speed data?
-I had consistent download speeds around 10Mbps throughout the month.
+I had consistent download speeds of around 10Mbps throughout the month.
 If your phone is 5G-compatible, your speeds will be faster.
-Still, this was fast enough to do everything I needed including browse the web and watch videos.
+Still, this was fast enough to do everything I needed including browsing the web and watching videos.
+If you do need faster download speeds, consider Visible+ for $45 per month.

 - Is your current phone compatible with Visible?
 You can check your phone’s compatibility online.